-At Premera, we serve 2 million people—from individuals and families to Fortune 100 employer groups.
+At Premera, we serve more than 2.6 million people—from individuals and families to Fortune 100 employer groups.

 As the largest health plan in the Pacific Northwest, we provide comprehensive, tailored services to customers in Alaska that include innovative programs focused on wellness and prevention, disease management, and patient safety.